earvinpiamonte/jira-software-tool/README.md

 7. Click on `Load unpacked`.

-8. Find the project `jira-server-tools/` and open it.
+8. Find the project `jira-software-tool/` and open it.
 Select `build/` as the extension directory.

-9. Jira Server Tools extension should be added to Chrome at this point.
+9. Jira Software Tool extension should be added to Chrome at this point.

 ## Development story